Omnichannel is the biggest weapon high growth retail brands have against Amazon, Walmart and other major players.

 Ecommerce Problem Solver & Podcast Host, Ecommerce MasterPlan

-The idea of omnichannel retailing is to get to a point where customers can:
+A successful omnichannel strategy is about getting to a point where customers can:

 - Browse everywhere.